artemmavrin/latex-homework/README.md

 **End-of-proof symbol**

-* `noqed`:
-  (default) Do not print an end-of-proof tombstone at the end of solutions.
 * `qed`:
+  Boolean option.
-  Print an end-of-proof tombstone at the end of solutions.
+  If `true`, an end-of-proof symbol will be printed at the end of solutions.
+  If `false`, there will be no end-of-proof symbol.

 **`article` class options**